 Gaspard Le Dem

-Gaspard Le Dem has worked in a wide array of newsrooms –– from print to broadcast, local to international.
+Gaspard Le Dem reported on general assignment topics for The Well News in 2020.
+He has worked in a wide array of newsrooms –– from print to broadcast, local to international.
 The best stories, in his opinion, always have one thing in common: they’re focused on people.
 Whether he’s reporting on Congress or local politics, he always keeps in mind that news should give people a voice.
-Before joining The Well, he worked at a local paper in Washington D.C., at a financial publication on Wall Street, and at a French newswire with bureaus across the world.
+Before joining TWN, he worked at a local paper in Washington, D.C., at a financial publication on Wall Street and at a French newswire with bureaus across the world.
 If he’s not chasing down a source, you may find him making black-and-white prints in his darkroom or playing blues on his guitar.

 Recent Work